Namiki Maki-e Fountain Pen Overview

 Namiki Yukari Royale

 The Namiki Yukari Royale fountain pens are slightly larger in size over the Yukari series, and higher in price due to their complexity.
 They feature more of the Togidashi-Taka techniques, and are usually made by a single artist.
-There are also several plain urushi versions of the Yukari Royale that are significantly lower in price that are absent of maki-e, in both red and black (not pictured here).
-Each pen is equipped with an oversized 18kt gold nib in fine, medium, or broad, and comes with a Con-70 converter.
+There are also several plain urushi versions of the Yukari Royale that are significantly lower in price that are absent of maki-e, in both Vermillion and Black.
+Each pen is equipped with an oversized 18k gold nib in fine, medium, or broad, and comes with a CON-70 converter.
 They are screw cap and push-to-post, and are the heaviest of the Namiki maki-e pens.

 Namiki Emperor

 The Namiki Emperor is the largest of the Namiki Maki-e pens.
 The full magnitude of this pen is difficult to grasp until you see it compared to other pens.
 It is an impressive 6.85 inches (174.1mm) long when closed and has a diameter of .68 inches (17.2mm).
-The nib is 18kt gold and a No. 50 size, one of the largest production nibs offered by a modern fountain pen company.
+The nib is 18k gold and a No. 50 size, one of the largest production nibs offered by a modern fountain pen company.
 The Emperors will be among the most expensive maki-e pens offered by Namiki, because of their massive size and the complexity of the designs.
 Despite its large size, the pen is actually extremely well balanced and is lighter than you would expect because it's made of solid ebonite instead of a metal base.
 It fills by eyedropper, and holds quite a bit of ink.
+There are two variations - a round-top with a clip, and a flat-top (vest style) that is clipless.

 Namiki Chinkin

-Close up of art of a cat on the Namiki Chinkin fountain pen
+Close up of Chinkin technique on Pilot Namiki fountain pen cap

 The Namiki Chinkin series uses the complex chiseling techniques to create a carving in the lacquer.
 The incredible details make each golden design stand out against the black background.
-They are available in Cat, Cherry Blossom, Crane, Pine Tree, Rooster, and Silver Grass designs.
-Their size is similar to the Yukari or the Yukari Royale, depending on the design.
-Each pen has an 18kt gold nib and comes with a Con-70 converter.
+There are many designs, each as intricate and detailed as the last.
+Their size is similar to the Yukari, Yukari Royale, or Emperor, depending on the design.
+Each pen has an 18k gold nib and comes with a CON-70 converter.

-We've carried the Namiki Raden Vanishing Point fountain pens for some time now.
-They're co-branded under Pilot and use some of the techniques you'll see in the other Namiki maki-e pens.
-The sparkle on these radens comes from abalone shells, applied to the body and then covered in lacquer.
-Since no two abalone are exactly alike, each pen has very subtle differences, making each pen unique.
+We've carried the Raden Vanishing Point fountain pens for some time now.
+They're branded under Pilot and use some of the techniques you'll see in the other Namiki maki-e pens.
+The sparkle on these raden pens comes from abalone shells, applied to the body and then covered in lacquer.
+Since no two abalone are exactly alike, each pen has very subtle differences making each pen unique.

 These pens are not mass-produced, and are very limited in number and they require an incredible amount of time, often four months for each pen.
-Typically, the artists will create a couple of different designs each year, and they will be available for 2-3 years before they sell out worldwide.
+It's not unusual for the artists to create a few different designs each year, and those designs will only be available for 2-3 years before they sell out worldwide.

-You can now find these stunning Namiki Maki-e fountain pens at The Goulet Pen Company.
+You can find our entire collection of stunning Namiki Maki-e fountain pens at The Goulet Pen Company.
 We hope you enjoy viewing our photography on our website, and watching our video on these beautiful pens.